 Though it may not be glamorous, it is absolutely necessary to empty your black water tank.

-There are many things you need to know before dumping rv tanks at home, and the rules (written and unwritten) that surround dumping black & grey tanks.
+There are many things you need to know before dumping rv tanks at home, and the rules (written and unwritten) that surround emptying black & grey tanks.

 Some RV owners choose to avoid this issue completely by never ever using their toilet, sink, or shower.
 They would rather use public restrooms, than dump, clean, and maintain tanks.